Novikov/YT-Filter/README.md

 * Picasso for uploading video thumbnails;

 ### In work:
+* Paging;
 * Changing the way to authenticate users from API key to OAuth 2.0 authentication protocol;
-* Adding RxPermissions to allow users to view saved videos and playlists;
+* Adding permissions to allow users to view saved videos and playlists;
 * Testing;